GaroPpo/Backup-Restore-MySQL-Using-VB.Net/README.md

 ### On Restore Section (Sub Restore)
 * **WAMP User:** C:\wamp64\bin\mysql\mysql5.7.14\bin"
 * **XAMPP User:** C:\xampp\mysql\bin\"

-## License
-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details

 ## Last But Not Least
 For more info you can contact me on my social media.
 Visit [My Website](https://ericliputra.xyz/) for more information about this project.
 Thank You!